nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Unmark tasks as done: `unmark`

 Oops, a small portion of the task was still incomplete.
-Not to worry, you can mark the task as incomplete easily with the `unmark task` command!
+You can mark the task as incomplete easily with the `unmark task` command!

 The `unmark task` command allows you to mark an existing task as incomplete.
 The unmarked task will be shown in the